BenMcCright/SMU_FinTech_Homework/Unit 1 Homework Assignment - FinTech Case Study - Wealth Management - Betterment.md

-# TITLE
+# BETTERMENT - Wealth Management Reimagined

 ## Overview and Origin

-* Name of company
+* Name of company.
+Betterment uses robo-advising and automated cash management services to bring efficiency into the financial advisory industry.
+They are registered with SEC as well as a member of the Financial Industry Regulatory Authority(FIRA).
+Betterment is a registered investment advisor and broker-dealer, however their strategy is very tech-oriented compared to traditional financial/investment advisory companies.
+While Betterment offers checking and savings accounts, traditional and Roth IRAs, as well as human financial advisors, their main focus and point of differentiation is in automated goal-based investing.
+To achieve this, they manage portfolios of passive index-tracking equity and fixed income ETFs.

 * When was the company incorporated?
+Betterment was founded in 2008 and officially launched in June of 2010 at *TechCrunch Disrupt New York*, an annual 3-day event that includes meet-and-greets with investors, special guest lectures, and even hackathons, winning the award of "Biggest New York Disruptor."

 * Who are the founders of the company?
+Jon Stein and Eli Broverman are the founders of Betterment.
+Jon Stein initially began the project with his roommate, a Google software engineer, and Eli Broverman was brought in to handle the regulations associated with starting a financial company since he was a securities lawyer at the time.
+Interestingly enough, Jon and Eli met over regular poker games.

 * How did the idea for the company (or project) come about?
+The idea for Betterment came about in the wake of the 2008 financial crisis.
+There was widespread greed in not only the mortgage industry, but also in the credit rating companies and derivitatives markets that led to a massive amount of wealth being obliterated, leaving many unable to make payments on their mortgages and losing large portions of their retirement funds.
+Jon Stein wanted to built a company, "to help people do what's right with their money so they can live better."
+Betterment claims to act as a fiduciary and that they behave with their clients best interest in mind.

 * How is the company funded?
 How much funding have they received?
+In December of 2010, Betterment raised $3M in their Series A round.
+There were 8 total investors, the lead investor being Bessemer Venture Partners.
+Series B was announced in October of 2012, raising $10M.
+From there, the funding amounts saw a sizeable increase as follows: Series C $32M, Series D $60M, Series E $100M, and Series E $70.
+This brings the total funding amount to $275M, the lastest round in August of 2017.

 ## Business Activities